 You play a key role in keeping our campus community safe.
 We encourage you to become involved by proactively identifying issues before they become problems and playing an active role in making the DCCCD a safe and successful community.

 - Lauretta HillChief of Police

 Your call is handled through the centralized dispatch system for all colleges and locations of DCCCD.
 When contacting police, always identify yourself and the location (college, building, floor and room) that is of concern to you.

 (Why call campus police instead of city police?
 Because the response will generally be faster.)

-Students and employees who are hearing-impaired can text their college or location police in the event of an emergency or to report a crime.
-Send the text to 972-860-4290.
-Police dispatch will answer you by text.
+Students and employees who are hearing-impaired or prefer to text, can text their college or location police in the event of an emergency or to report a crime.
+Text DCCCD to 67283, and DCCCD Police dispatch will answer you by text.